apify/crawlee-python/docs/upgrading/upgrading_to_v0x.md

 This page summarizes the breaking changes between Crawlee for Python zero-based versions.

+## Upgrading to v0.5

+This section summarizes the breaking changes between v0.4.x and v0.5.0.

+### Service locator

+- The `crawlee.service_container` was completely refactored and renamed to `crawlee.service_locator`.

+### Statistics

+- The `crawlee.statistics.Statistics` class do not accept an event manager as an input argument anymore.
+It uses the default, global one.

 ## Upgrading to v0.4

 This section summarizes the breaking changes between v0.3.x and v0.4.0.